ehansis/ozelot/docs/examples/leonardo/inheritance.rst

 .. literalinclude:: ../../../examples/leonardo/leonardo/inheritance/pipeline.py
     :pyobject: LoadArtists

+A corresponding approach is used in :class:`LoadPaintingsBase` and :class:`LoadPaintings`.

 As mentioned above, if we created :class:`Artist` as regular object instances and stored them via ``session.add(...)``, :mod:`sqlalchemy` would take care of creating a base class instance.